CodeYourFuture/The-Piscine/Project-Days-Calendar/README.md

 As well as all previous requirements, you must:
 * Fetch a description of the day from the URL supplied in the JSON file.
-* In the HTML page, if you click on a listed commemorative day, the page should show a description of the day.
+* In the HTML page, if you click on a listed commemorative day, the page should show a description of the day, for instance in the calendar event or as a modal dialog in the page.
 * In the iCal file, the **DESCRIPTION** field should contain the description of the day.

 ## How to test Google Calendar imports